 - There are limited recycling plants in Sydney, Australia.
 Therefore, the highest percentage of its refuse is exported to other countries for recycling, rather than handling it domestically.

-- The amount of waste generated annually is growing at twice the rate of population.
+- The amount of waste generated annually is growing at twice the rate of the population.
 This means as cities become more populated, the amount of waste continues to grow rapidly.

 - There is a lot of food generated in Australia every year, however, much of this food ends up in a landfill and yet many people still struggle to afford their daily meals.

-- While the rate at which refuse is being recycled each year increases, the rate at which more waste is generated also continue to increase.
+- While the rate at which refuse is being recycled each year increases, the rate at which more waste is generated also continues to increase.
 We should yearn to reduce consumption and increase recycling to reduce the amount of waste ending up in landfills.

-- Although we are now in a digital generation, paper and cardboard are still the number one consumer item and around 230kg per person per year of the un-recycled paper is used.
+- Although we are now in a digital generation, paper and cardboard are still the number one consumer item and around 230kg per person per year of un-recycled paper is used.

 - Australia is among the leading countries in paper and cardboard recycling rates.
 Recycling one tonne of paper saves 23 trees and other resources used in the process of paper manufacturing.

 - Plastic bottles are among the most common type of refuse found in landfills.
 However, it will take them years to fully decompose because they are sheltered from sunlight.